Is living with pain a growing fear as you age? Is it part of your identity once you pass the 60 gate?

 Post SUP I felt strong and happy before surgery.
 While out on the lake, I did not even think about the operation.
 It was an amazing way to prevent worry and dread.
 The endorphins started marching all over my body.
 I was smiling from head to toe.

 When I arrived at the surgery center the receptionist looked at me with compassion and a caring voice, “Now, how are you doing?”
-I responded with nothing less than the voice of a cheerleader.
-“I am fantastic, thank you!
+You can imagine I responded with nothing less than the voice of a cheerleader: “I am fantastic, thank you!
 I just got in the best mood to prepare for surgery and I am happy.”

 The receptionist looked dumbfounded.
 “And what was that?”
 Explaining my view about being positive before surgery and going SUP, she looked a bit puzzled until it dawned on her that I had made a choice to have success, feel good and take responsibility in the healing process.

 For decades I had been helping others learn to manage stress.
 I knew that research has shown the more tension generated when one is in pain, the more pain and suffering is created.
 Being calm and at peace, healing occurs more quickly because circulation is improved.
 Tension blocks and slows circulation.

 Patience is required for healing thoroughly, as well as learning the balance of keeping a certain level of activity while not pushing too hard too fast.
 Expressing my creativity and formulating ways to keep a fun element in the healing process was essential for my spirit and personality.

 Yes, pain was present.
 But I was not my pain.
 It was a part of me at that time and a catalyst to practice health building skills to manage it instead of pain being in control of me.
 I refused to succumb to the pain.